Yakvi/sparrow/docs/daycount.md

 I cleaned up the text glyphs for the console.
 They are still solid pixels on a 8x8 grid, but at least there's some sort of kerning going on.

 Additionally, I started work on a potential Everscroll module.
 The idea is that eventually it will be a third dll loaded from the main dll that will not know of core existance.
 However, I'm not sure this is still possible since all of these modules will have to live in the GameState structure.
 Maybe I can avoid it with some "clever" use of the void pointers.

+## 23. June 04, 2020 - Mouse Cursor Capture

+Implemented mouse cursor capture.
+In `win32_sparrow.c` we package both normalized and absolute mouse cursor position, while inside our Console application we use normalized cursor position to determine whether or not a pixel is currently under mouse cursor.
+Right now it's extremely semplicistic but, in the future, we might be able to move more advanced mouse detection deeper into the pixel logic.